vandersonpc/vandersonpc.github.io/_posts/2019-07-19-repro-usbee-ax.markdown

 ```
 sudo fxload -D /dev/bus/usb/001/017 -t fx2lp -I vend_ax.hex
 ```
-### Read and save the first 8 bytes from the eeprom to a file
+### Read and save the first 8 bytes from the device eeprom to a file
 ```
 sudo ./fx2eeprom r 0x08a9 0x0014 8 > eeprom.dat
 ```